Blog

 The Growing Pressure on Labs: Balancing Demand with Innovation

-In recent times laboratories have grappled with unprecedented challenges, even as their importance has continued to grow.
+In recent times, laboratories have managed unprecedented challenges, even as their importance has continued to grow.

 Rising Test Demands vs. Staffing Shortages: The Balancing Act

-“From the preanalytical phase, all the way through to postanalytical, a modern medical laboratory information system (LIS system) can help lab directors and managers fill the gaps created by staffing shortages.”
+“From the preanalytical phase, all the way through to postanalytical, a modern medical laboratory information system (LIS lab solution) can help lab directors and managers fill the gaps created by staffing shortages.”

 - Joseph Guido, Anatomic Pathology Lab Consultant & former Director of IT